Anomalous scaling in an age-dependent branching model: The age model

-Similar to the ERM model, the age model describes the growth of a binary tree by iterative stochastic addition of tips.
-Each tip $i$ is assigned an age $\tau_i(t)$ being the time that passed from the birth of the tip, $t_i$, to present time $t$, i.e.\ $\tau_i(t) = t - t_i$.
-The growth proceeds by iterating the following three steps. (i) A tip $i$ is chosen with probability $p_i(t)$ inversely proportional to age
+We introduce the {\sl age model}, which describes the growth of a binary tree by iterative stochastic addition of tips, one at each time step.
+Each tip $i$ is assigned an age $\tau_i(t)$ being the time that passed from the birth of the tip, $t_i$, to the present time $t$, i.e.\ $\tau_i(t) = t - t_i$.
+At time $t=0$ the tree consists of a single tip (the root), labeled with the index $i=1$, representing an ancestral species.
+The growth proceeds by iterating the following three steps. (i) A tip $i$ is chosen with probability $p_i(t)$ inversely proportional to a power of its age

-where $c(t)$ is chosen such that probabilities of all tips sum up to 1; (ii) Two new tips $j$ and $k$ with creation times $t_j=t_k=t$ are attached to node i; (iii) time $t$ is increased by $\Delta t$ and the process resumes at (i).
-Here we consider a constant time increment $\Delta t =1$ unless indicated otherwise.
-With this choice, time $t$ is equivalent to number of branching events, and $t=n-1$.
-A different choice is briefly considered below.